Masoud-Ghasemian/Air_Pollution_forecastion_LSTM_Keras/README.md

 Four Long Short-Term Memory (*LSTM*) layers are used and after each *LSTM* layer a *Dropout* layer with value of 0.2 is used to avoid overfitting.
 For each *LSTM* layer, 144 sequence (previous time steps) is considered.
-This means we predict the air pollution hourly using the data of 6 last days (6 days * 24 hours = 144 hours).
+This means we predict the air pollution hourly using the data of 6 last days (6 days * 24 hours = 144 hours)..

 ![GitHub Logo](/Architecture.png)